Captured

 Captured launches soon.

-Reserve your copy now — first access, launch-day price, no payment until you buy.
+Reserve your copy now — first access, just ₹399 at launch, no payment until you buy.

 It ends with what to do — in one specific week.